-With a staggering 16 lakh students all set to appear for exams, what would provide a student an edge over others is the application of theoretical knowledge to questions while maintaining accuracy and speed.
+Approximately 16 lakh students are said to appear for NEET.
+Given this, what would provide a student with an edge over others is the application of theoretical knowledge to questions while maintaining accuracy and speed.
 NEET is carried out in the offline mode by the NTA across India.
 It enables students to seek admissions to medical courses after appearing in the class 12 exams.

 In order to score above 170 marks in the Physics section, one has to get at least 43 out of 45 questions correct.
 It is certainly possible with practice and sheer dedication.
-Here, with this article, we bring to a list of steps which you must include if you wish to score above 170+ in Physics section
+Here, with this article, we bring to you a list of steps that you must include if you wish to score above 170+ in the Physics section.

 The most important step in the list is formulating a plan only to ensure it is executed.
-For this one has to set up realistic goals.
-Paste it around your study corner you pick, which is typically a secluded corner of your place.
+For this, one has to set up realistic goals.
+Paste it around the study corner you pick, which is typically a secluded corner of your place.

 Physics requires extensive practice sessions, let your plan revolve around this fact while equally dividing time between other sections as well.